redbackoperations/Projects/Project 1 - Tracking Players and Crowd Monitoring/DataScience/Model Documentation.md

 if collision_point:
 ```

-*If there's a unique intersection point*
+*If there's a unique intersection point plot it*

 ```python
 collision_x, collision_y = collision_point